UBC-MDS/DSCI_522-kyoto_greenhouse_emissions/doc/report.md

 Janzen, H.H., 1999.
 Health of our air: Toward sustainable agriculture in Canada (No. MIC-99-04464/XAB; SSC-A-53-1981/1998E).
 Agriculture and Agri-Food Canada, Research Branch, Ottawa, Ontario (Canada).

 Roos, I., Soosaar, S., Volkova, A. and Streimikene, D., 2012.
 Greenhouse gas emission reduction perspectives in the Baltic States in frames of EU energy and climate policy.
 Renewable and Sustainable Energy Reviews, 16(4), pp.2133-2146.

-Zuur, A.F., Ieno, E.N. and Elphick, C.S., 2010.
-A protocol for data exploration to avoid common statistical problems.
-Methods in ecology and evolution, 1(1), pp.3-14.